OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 This document contains the formal specifications for the Open Job Description Template schemas.
 There are two schemas defined in this document:

-1. The Job Template describes the shape of a Job, its runtime environment, and all of the processes that will run as part of it.
+1. The Job Template describes the shape of a Job, its runtime environment, and all the processes that will run as part of it.
 Jobs are created from Job Templates by providing a value for each of the Job Parameters defined in the Template, and instantiating the template with those values.
-2. The Environment Template describes an Environment that is defined outside of a Job.
+2. The Environment Template describes an Environment that is defined outside a Job.
 This can be used in render management systems to allow users to define Environments that are automatically applied to Job Templates that are submitted for rendering.

+Reading the broad overviews in [How Jobs Are Constructed](How-Jobs-Are-Constructed) and [How Jobs Are Run](How-Jobs-Are-Run) might provide an easier introduction and broader context prior to reading the schema in entirety.

 Both Templates are expressed as UTF-8 documents in either [ECMA-404 JavaScript Object Notation (JSON)](https://www.json.org/json-en.html) or